stephenscaff/EveryDayImInstagrammin/README.md

 ## Let's Set It Up
 The plugin outputs your feed's images as list items, so first set up an unordered list with a unique class.
-By default, the image output with the class name `.everyday-img`, but you can define your own image class like so `imgClass: 'insta-img'`.
+By default, the image output with the class name `.insta__img`, but you can define your own image class like so `imgClass: 'insta-img'`.
 The actual list items output with the class everyday-item.

 ```html